hrishikesh2005/sap_halchal_invoice/README.md

 ## Prerequisites (to deploy this iFlow)

 ### 1. Required JAR libraries
-The PDF generation depends on the following libraries, added as **iFlow Archive resources** (not included in this repo):
+The PDF generation depends on the following libraries

 | Library | Version |
 |---------|---------|